astrocronopio/astrocronopio.github.io/_posts/2022-02-28-google-beginner-ctf-2021.md

 }

 ```
-We enter the code and the program stores it inside the `const v`, then the code transforms the characters after adding `0xCafe`.
+We enter the code and the program stores it inside the `const v`, then the code transforms the characters into integer values after adding `0xCafe`.
 To obtain the password, we need to check what values are stored in the `p[i]`: Python is our friend.

 ```
 import numpy as np

+# Checking the code, we need at least 12 values

 p = np.zeros(12)

 p[0] = 52037
 p[6] = 52081